 Best for: Anyone looking for an easy-to-use, great-value chlorine disinfection system that will deliver reliable results without breaking the bank.

 - We like that this SpringWell model directly injects chemicals into the feed water, killing bacteria on contact.
 This is much more effective than systems that use chemical pellets.

 - You don’t need any fancy equipment or supplies for the SpringWell Chemical Injection System – just normal bleach and tap water.
-We found it easy to add the bleach according to the manufacturer’s instructions, and felt safe doing so.

 - This SpringWell system costs just over $1,200 – a fantastic price for a chemical injector system.